mkropat/jumpapp/README.md

 *Jump to another application.
 Always.*

-**jumpapp** focuses the window of the application you're interested in — assuming it's already running — otherwise **jumpapp** launches the application for you.
+With **jumpapp**, you can bind a key to switch directly to the window of a particular application.
+If there's more than one window, **jumpapp** lets you cycle through them all.
+If the application isn't running yet, **jumpapp** is smart enough to start the application for you.

-It the application is running and one of its windows is already focused, **jumpapp** will switch to the application's next window, if there is more than one.
-Running **jumpapp** multiple times for a given COMMAND will cycle you through all of the application's windows.

-Once [installed](#installation), the simplest way to get started with **jumpapp** is to configure your Window Manager to call it when pre-defined shortcuts are pressed:
+In short, it's probably the fastest way for a keyboard-junkie to switch between applications in a modern desktop environment.
+All you have to do is configure the shortcuts you want to use:

 ![Settings Example](http://i.imgur.com/dAj8NDZ.png "On Ubuntu it's under All Settings → Keyboard → Shortcuts")

+If you permit me to wax philosophical, **jumpapp** makes application switching [modeless](https://en.wikipedia.org/wiki/Mode_%28computer_interface%29) — is my application running?
+How many times do I have to <kbd>Alt+Tab</kbd> back?
+Or do I have to go start it?
+All these questions get collapsed into a single key-press.

 ## Synopsis